 College Work-Study Program

-Federal and Michigan Work-Study Awards:
+Federal Work-Study Award:

 U.S. citizens and permanent residents can apply for financial aid by completing the Free Application for Federal Student Aid (FAFSA).
 Receiving funds awarded under the Work-Study Program is not guaranteed.
 It is dependent